 A diary kept by a 28-year-old John F. Kennedy has revealed that the then journalist considered Hitler to be the “stuff of legends.”

-The diary – thought to be the only one the 35th President ever kept – is now up for auction.
+The diary – thought to be the only one the 35th President ever kept – went up for auction in 2017.

 "He had in him the stuff of which legends are made," he added.

 The observations were written in the summer of 1945 – months after Germany’s surrender to the Allies and the horrors of the Holocaust had been exposed.
 At the time Kennedy was in Bavaria and touring the late dictator's summer holiday home there.